Authors: Kelly M. Cardin (Stamford), Jennifer P. Woodruff (Greenville)

 The Connecticut Labor Commissioner will handle complaints filed by individuals alleging an employer’s violation of the state’s ban-the-box statute.
 The law does not provide aggrieved individuals with a private right of action against a covered employer.

-Kelly M. Cardin is an associate in the Stamford office of Ogletree Deakins.
+Kelly M. Cardin is an associate in the Stamford and New York City offices of Ogletree Deakins.
 Her practice focuses on representing employers in a wide range of disputes, including those involving discrimination and retaliation claims, wage and hour claims, wrongful discharge claims, and claims under the FMLA.
 Kelly also represents employers in class action lawsuits, often involving wage and hour issues.
-Additionally, she maintains a commercial litigation practice, representing companies in breach of contract and...
+Additionally, she maintains a commercial litigation practice, representing companies in...

 As a member of the firm’s Background Checks Practice Group, Jennifer offers practical, real-world advice on analyzing, drafting, and implementing valid background check authorization and disclosure forms, pre-adverse and adverse action letters, background check processes and procedures, and other background-check-related documents and communications.
 Leveraging her experience for one of the country's largest background check companies, Jennifer provides client consultation on employer...